gibus/SpreadRevolutionaryDate/README.md

 ### _DEPRECATED_ acab

-This option is _deprecated_ since version 0.09 of this distribution and may be removed in future release.
+This option is _deprecated_ starting from version 0.09 of this distribution and may be removed in future release.
 Please use ["acab"](#acab) option in `[revolutionarydate]` section, as described below.

 ### _DEPRECATED_ twitter

-This option is _deprecated_ since version 0.07 of this distribution and may be removed in future release.
+This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
 Please use ["targets"](#targets) option, as described above.
 Spread on Twitter explicitly.
 If none of the `twitter`, `mastodon`, `freenode` option is set, the revolutionary date is spread on all of these three targets.

 ### _DEPRECATED_ mastodon

-This option is _deprecated_ since version 0.07 of this distribution and may be removed in future release.
+This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
 Please use ["targets"](#targets) option, as described above.
 Spread on Mastodon explicitly.
 If none of the `twitter`, `mastodon`, `freenode` option is set, the revolutionary date is spread on all of these three targets.

 ### _DEPRECATED_ freenode

-This option is _deprecated_ since version 0.07 of this distribution and may be removed in future release.
+This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
 Please use ["targets"](#targets) option, as described above.
 Spread on Freenode explicitly.
 If none of the `twitter`, `mastodon`, `freenode` option is set, the revolutionary date is spread on all of these three targets.

 ## Twitter options